-- In this paper, we only consider knowledge bases of which the TBox can be eliminated (such as RL [54]; see also the last paragraph of this section).
+- In this paper, we only consider knowledge bases of which the TBox can be eliminated (such as RL [60]; see also the last paragraph of this section).
 This enables us to create finite queries that contain all the necessary conjuncts to fully describe each individual.
 We are then able to merge those queries to create descriptions of successively larger subsets of EN. - We do not directly explore the subsets of EN for which there exists a correct rule query, and the computation of certain answers is not required for the algorithms.
 Instead, we explore the Query Space blindly, but heuristically.
 We create queries that are guaranteed to be within the Query Space and are also guaranteed to contain heuristically selected individuals in their certain answers, without knowing their exact certain answers.
 The heuristic we employ, aids us in selecting similar individuals to merge.
 Intuitively, this helps us create queries that introduce as few as possible unwanted certain answers. - We are not concerned with the entire set of queries with non-empty sets of certain answers, but only with queries which have specific characteristics in order to be used as explanations.
-Specifically, the queries have to be short in length, with no redundant conjuncts, have as certain answers elements of the pos-set of the class under investigation, and as few others as possible. - The proposed algorithms guarantee that given a set I, if a query q exists s.t. cert(q, S) = I, then the algorithms will find at least one such query.
-If there do not exist such queries then, since the computation of certain answers is not involved in the algorithms, the result of the heuristic search will be a "good guess" of queries which have similar answer sets to I. If there exist infinite such queries, then we do not have a guarantee that we have found the shortest, most understandable one, however the proposed algorithms take care to create queries with few variables (see Alg.
+Specifically, the queries have to be short in length, with no redundant conjuncts, have as certain answers elements of the pos-set of the class under investigation, and as few others as possible. - One of the proposed algorithms guarantees that given a set I, if a query q exists s.t. cert(q, S) = I, then it will find at least one such query.
+If there do not exist such queries then, since the computation of certain answers is not involved in the algorithms, the result of the heuristic search will be a "good guess" of queries which have similar certain answer sets to I. If there exist infinite such queries, then we do not have a guarantee that we have found the shortest, most understandable one, however the proposed algorithms take care to create queries with few variables (see Alg.
 2 and section 4.3.2).

 In the following we describe the proposed algorithms for computing explanations.
 The core algorithm, which is outlined as Alg.
+1 and we call KGrules-H, takes as input an atomic ABox \mathcal{A} and a set of individual names I, and produces a list of queries.
+It is assumed that both \mathcal{A} and I are obtained from an explanation dataset \mathcal{E} .
+In particular,

+Fig. 2.
+Visualization of how KGrules-H is integrated into our framework.

-1 and we call KGrules-H, takes as input an atomic ABox A and a set of individual names I, and produces a list of queries.
-It is assumed that both A and I are obtained from an explanation dataset \mathcal{E} .
-In particular, I is a subset of the respective EN corresponding to a pos-set of a classifier to F be explained for some class C, i.e. pos(F, EN, C), and A is an atomic ABox containing all the available knowledge about the individuals in I encoded in the knowledge base of \mathcal{E} .
-The output queries are intended to serve as explanation rule queries for class C.
+I is a subset of the respective EN corresponding to a pos-set of a classifier F to be explained for some class C, i.e. pos(F, EN, C), and A is an atomic ABox containing all the available knowledge about the individuals in I encoded in the knowledge base of \mathcal{E} .
+The output queries are intended to serve as explanation rule queries for class C. An outline of how KGrules-H is used to generate explanations is shown in Fig. 2.